-I have been teaching guitar for 45 years.
-Over the last 15 years, I have taught at Burleson Community Education, and then at Mountain Valley Studio.
-Since the onset of the Covid19 virus, I have moved lessons online.
+I have been playing and teaching guitar for over 45 years.
+Since 2006, its been my full time occupation.
+During that time, I taught for five years at Burleson Community Education, and then for ten years at Mountain Valley Studio.
+With the onset of the Covid19 virus, I moved lessons online.
 I currently teach in the afternoon and evening on Mondays, Tuesdays, and Wednesdays.
 If you would like more information, please contact me using the form below.

 * Semester tuition is not recommended for first time students, until you are sure you are comfortable with the teacher and committed to the process

 President's Day - Feb.
 15